Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

 \subsection{Estimating the systematic contribution}

-This work aims to capture two independent contributions at the level of the power spectrum: \begin{enumerate} \item The variation in HOD models that cannot be marginalised over by changing the nuisance parameters of our model.
-Given that the statistical covariance is computed with a fixed galaxy-halo connection, this additional contribution covers uncertainty in allowing this connection to vary. \item The ability of the EFT model to fit the set of varied-HOD mocks given the allowed prior volume. \end{enumerate} In order to address the first point, we can generate a covariance matrix directly from the variation in the measured summary statistic of interest.
+This work aims to capture two independent contributions at the level of the power spectrum: \begin{enumerate} \item The variation in clustering due to changing the HOD that cannot be marginalised over by varying the nuisance parameters of our model.
+Given that the mock-based statistical covariance is computed with a fixed galaxy-halo connection, this additional contribution covers uncertainty in allowing this connection to vary. \item The effect of nuisance parameter priors on the EFT model fit to a range of HOD mocks. \end{enumerate} In order to address the first point, we can generate a covariance matrix directly from the variation in the measured summary statistic of interest.
 For the purpose of this work, we focus on the power spectrum.
-Using the power spectrum measurements discussed in \cref{sec:pks}, we can determine the residual,
+Using the power spectrum measurements discussed in \cref{sec:pks}, we can calculate the residual,

 of HOD models A and B for a given tracer at fixed mock realisation $i$.
-Note that differences are only computed between HOD models corresponding to the same realisation to ensure that any non-HOD-dependent noise is excluded without the need to average measurements over all 25 realisations.
-We find this approach to be far more conservative due to the inclusion of stochastic effects of the HOD that would otherwise be lost.
-While the magnitude of these residuals depends on the range of HOD models explored, \cref{fig:HODs} in \cref{sec:full_cov} demonstrates that we explore an extremely conservative HOD prior space in matching to only the small-scale clustering.
+The power spectrum monopole and quadrupole in the range $k=0.02-0.2\hMpc$ with spacing $\Delta k=0.005\hMpc$ are concatenated such that $\vec{\Delta P}^{\mathrm{A,B}}_i$ is a vector of size $N_k=72$.
+By computing this residual, sample variance in the halo catalogue is eliminated by construction, while maintaining the HOD-dependent variance.
+This approach helps to isolate the contribution of the uncertainty in the galaxy-halo connection, which can otherwise be washed out when averaging each model over many mock realisations before comparing differences. \cref{eq:residuals_true} intrinsically contains some shot-noise due to the use of noisy individual mock realisations, however we verify that this contribution is negligible in \cref{sec:shotnoise}.
+While the magnitude of these residuals depends on the range of HOD models explored, \cref{fig:HODs} in \cref{sec:full_cov} demonstrates that we explore an extremely wide HOD prior space because only the small-scale clustering is matched.
 In this work, these measurements have been obtained with a fixed \LCDM\ cosmology but, in theory, variations across a wide range of cosmologies could be accounted for in an equivalent manner.
-However, we expect the cosmological dependency to be weak as \cref{eq:residuals_true} computes \emph{relative} shifts between models at a given cosmology.
-Additionally, changing the cosmology cannot drastically affect the HOD mock measurements as they must still roughly reproduce the observed clustering of the data.
-From this, we compute the covariance matrix
+However, we expect the cosmological dependency to be weak as \cref{eq:residuals_true} computes \emph{relative} shifts between power spectra of the HOD ensemble at a given cosmology.
+Additionally, altering the cosmology cannot drastically affect the HOD mock measurements because they must still roughly reproduce the observed clustering of the data.
+From this, we compute the covariance matrix of the power spectrum residuals